-- A person is only required to comply with an Australian Standard or Australian/New Zealand Standard that is applied, adopted or incorporated by, or otherwise referred to in, a regulation to the extent the regulation provides, whether expressly or by necessary implication.

-For example, in regulation 5, definition boiler, there is an exception in paragraph (a)(iii) The definition does not require a person to comply with AS 2593:2021, but - (e)(iii).
+- 1 A person is only required to comply with an Australian Standard or Australian/New Zealand Standard that is applied, adopted or incorporated by, or otherwise referred to in, a regulation to the extent the regulation provides, whether expressly or by necessary implication.
+For example, in regulation 5, definition boiler, there is an exception in paragraph - For example, in regulation 5, definition boiler, there is an exception in paragraph (e)(iii).
 The definition does not require a person to comply with AS 2593:2021, but equipment must be certified in compliance with AS 2593:2021 in order to fall within that particular exception. - The reference to an Australian Standard in this case is part of a description of equipment excluded from the definition boiler.
 As a result, the equipment is not covered by particular provisions of these Regulations relating to high risk work.

-2 See the jurisdictiona I note in the A Appendix.
+2 See the jurisdictional note in the Appendix.